-First and foremost, those who are targeting CSE 2018, must enroll for Prelims Test Series as this is the right time to assess yourself and get familiar with Examination pattern.
-Chanakya IAS Academy is offering Prelims Test Series completely based on UPSC pattern in the most reasonable prices.
+First and foremost, those who are targeting CSE 2018, must enrol for Prelims Test Series as this is the right time to assess yourself and get familiar with Examination pattern.
+Chanakya IAS Academy is offering Prelims Test Series completely based on UPSC pattern at the most reasonable prices.
 Click Here for Details

 Do remember, that personality test is not the test of your knowledge, but of your personality as your knowledge has been checked in the previous 2 stages.
 The board members seek your explanations and logical views on current happenings, Government initiatives and the current issues being faced by the people in our country.
 Apart from this, make sure you fill your Detailed Application Form very carefully, as it represents your academic and personal background, your liking or dis-likings, your hobbies and your overall personality.
 And most of the questions are asked from your DAF to assess your way of communicating what you wrote in the DAF along with your knowledge on the subjects of your interest.

 Do not forget to attend atleast 4 to 5 mock interviews; this is very important.
 Interviews are dealt with an Art to appear before the Interviewer.
-The mannerisms and attitude involved needs practice and polish before you actually go for the final shot in front of UPSC board members.
+The mannerism and attitude involved need practice and polish before you actually go for the final shot in front of UPSC board members.
 Every IAS coaching academy offers mock interviews which will begin soon now.